Funding4HomeCare

 The key is to find a company that values transparency in its agreements.
 Don’t be afraid to ask directly: “Are there any other charges I should be aware of besides the main factoring fee?”
 A clear, simple contract is a sign you’re working with a company that wants to build a long-term relationship, not surprise you with unexpected bills.

-Factoring vs. Traditional Loans: A Cost Comparison
+Is Factoring Cheaper Than a Loan?
+A Cost Comparison

 One of the biggest differences between invoice factoring and a bank loan is that factoring isn’t debt.
 You’re not borrowing money; you’re selling an asset—your unpaid invoices.
 This means it doesn’t show up as a loan on your balance sheet, which can be a huge plus for the financial health of your agency.
 It’s simply a way to speed up your cash flow.